OS Commands Tool

 Start Terminal

-To set up a terminal that runs a different shell, add a Command Line style OS Command with Command Line set to your shell executable (for example, Wing's default terminal configuration uses bash -norc) and then enable the Use pseudo-TTY and Line mode options.
+To set up a terminal that runs a different shell on Linux or macOS, add a Command Line style OS Command with Command Line set to your shell executable (for example, Wing's default terminal configuration uses bash -norc), enable Use pseudo-TTY, and disable Line mode.

 Options